FraserThompson/doctor-pricer-web/README.md

 Run `npm run serve` for preview.
 It'll be served at port `9001`.

-If you want to change the API URL to something local then the place to do that is `app/scripts/services/practicescollection.js` at line 82.
+If you want to change the API URL to something local then the place to do that in `app.js` at line 40.

-## Production
+## Deploy

-Run `npm run build` to build it.
-Currently we deploy this by checking out gh-pages then committing the dist folder, which is a bit rubbish so we'll look at improving this in the future.
+`npm run build`

+Commit and push to master then run:

+`git subtree push --prefix dist origin gh-pages`